Water Conservation

 Soil Moisture Sensor Project

-Last summer we installed Watermark Soil Moisture Sensors on six farms throughout the Olympic Peninsula.
-In partnership with the Callam County Conservation District, we hope providing small-scale farmers with frequent soil moisture data will help improve irrigation water management and understanding about plant available water and crop water stress.
+WSU extension recently installed Watermark Soil Moisture Sensors on six farms throughout the Olympic Peninsula, in partnership with the Clallam County Conservation District.
+Gathering soil moisture data can improve irrigation management and help farmers better understand crop water stress.

 A Watermark Soil Moisture Sensor being used on a local farm.